Mark Bowen (footballer): Playing career

 At the end of the 1994–95 season, Norwich were relegated from the Premiership, many thought, due to the continually selling of key players.
 The season that followed was one of the worst in the club's history and it was Bowen's last at Carrow Road.
 The club was in a desperate financial position and came close to going out of business.
-Gary Megson replaced Martin O'Neill as manager halfway through the season and although and ex team mate, he and Bowen did not enjoy a good relationship.
+Gary Megson replaced Martin O'Neill as manager halfway through the season and although and ex teammate, he and Bowen did not enjoy a good relationship.
 Bowen was critical of what he saw of the club's situation and was dropped from the team by Megson when he had played 399 matches for the club.
 He was not given the opportunity for a 400th.
 At the end of the season, as the club began trying to pick up the pieces after chairman Robert Chase had left the club close to bankruptcy, Bowen was one of the players released in order to reduce the club's outgoings.

 Bowen was highly regarded by the Canaries' fans.
 For example, in 2002, in a survey to mark the club's centenary, Norwich fans voted Bowen the club's best ever left-back and put him in the club's 'all-time XI'.
 He is also a member of the Norwich City F.C.
 Hall of Fame.
 He won 35 Welsh caps while at Norwich, meaning that he holds the record for being the club's most capped player.
 He was nicknamed 'Taff' because of his Welsh connections.

 After leaving Carrow Road, Bowen signed for West Ham United making his debut appearance on 21 August 1996 in a 1–1 home draw against Coventry City.
 He made 20 appearances for The Hammers in all competitions scoring one goal in a 2–0 away win against Nottingham Forest on 21 September 1996.
 In January 1997 he signed a lucrative contract for Shimizu S-Pulse in Japan, again on a free transfer, before signing for Charlton Athletic shortly after the start of the 1997–98 season.
 He was a member of the Addicks side that won promotion to the Premiership at the end of that season after a memorable play-off final against Sunderland at Wembley ended 4–4.
 Charlton won the penalty shoot-out, with Bowen scoring one of the spot-kicks.
 For a while during his time at Norwich Bowen had been the team's penalty taker.
 He scored just twice from the spot for Norwich, against Notts County and Queens Park Rangers respectively.

 That 1998 play-off final proved to be the last high-point of Bowen's playing career.
 He left Charlton a year later having suffered a serious injury and he played briefly for Wigan Athletic and Reading.